List of groove metal bands

 Pantera is widely credited with popularizing the groove metal genre.

-The following is a list of bands that either were, are or have been associated with the genre groove metal:
+The following is a list of bands that either were, are or have been associated with the genre groove metal.
+Groove metal is a subgenre of heavy metal music that began in the early 1990s.
+The genre is primarily derived from thrash metal, but played in slower tempos, and making use of rhythmic guitar parts.

 Artists

 Groove metal as a primary genre

 Artists that play groove metal primarily.